Yale-EEB723/syllabus/README.md

 ### Genome structure

+A collection of papers on 3D genome structure in Nature: https://www.nature.com/collections/rsxlmsyslk

 Li et al. 2011.
 Chromosome Size in Diploid Eukaryotic Species Centers on the Average Length with a Conserved Boundary.
 Molecular Biology and Evolution. https://doi.org/10.1093/molbev/msr011

 Harmston et al. 2017.
 Topologically associating domains are ancient features that coincide with Metazoan clusters of extreme noncoding conservation.